Hands-On Fundraising

 Same with your donors.
 Instead of telling them what you’ve done, use stories to show them what they’ve done.
 Remember, it’s about them, not you.

-7. Are your pictures boring?
+7. Are the pictures in your newsletter boring?

 Here’s one rule of mine: if you include a big check picture, you automatically lose.